zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 4. In the directory of your project, run the `mvn package` command to build the project.

+## Configuring your Spring Boot based service with API ML

+To configure a Spring Boot based service, it is useful to first understand how Spring Boot based configuration compares to configuration using the Plain Java Enabler.

+Spring Boot expects to find the default configuration of an application in an `application.yml` file that is placed on the classpath.
+This `application.yml` integrates the Plain Java Enabler  API ML service configuration under the `apiml.service` prefix.

+Additionally, this `application.yml` typically contains Spring Boot specific properties such as properties that are used to start a web application container including TLS security, different spring configuration profiles definitions, or application management properties.
+Execution environment related properties should be provided by additional configuration mechanisms, which differ for development deployments on a local machine, or on a mainframe system.

+**Follow these steps:**

+1. (Optional) Provide environment specific configuration properties for a local machine execution environment by placing these configuration properties in an additional YAML file resembling the structure of the default `application.yml`.

+    **Example:**
+    <font color = "red"> Add an example here. </font>

+    At service startup time, Spring rewrites the configuration properties of the default config file with the values of the same properties from the additional configuration file.

+2. For a local machine runtime environment, provide the following parameter on your command line:

+    ```
+    -Dspring.config.additional-location=PATH-TO-EXTERNAL-YAML-CONFIG-FILE
+    ```
+    At runtime, Spring will merge the two configuration files, whereby the properties in the external file have higher priority.

+3. Select an active profile among all profiles defined by the above merged configuration by providing the profile name as a command line parameter:

+    ```
+    -Dspring.profiles.active=PROFILE-NAME
+    ```
+4. Provide environment specific configuration properties on a mainframe execution environment by defining these configuration properties through Java System Properties provided on your command line.
+These properties are part of the `JAVA_OPTIONS` argument.

+    <font color = "red"> Let's add an example here. </font>

+    **Important!** Ensure that the default configuration contains only properties which are not dependent on the deployment environment.
+Do not include security sensitive data in the default configuration.

+    TODO-Clarify:

+    **Note:** For the procedure to configure your Spring Boot based service, see [Configuring your service](api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler#configuring-your-service) in the article _Onboarding a REST API service with the Plain Java Enabler (PJE)_.

+## Registering your service with API ML

+To register your REST service with API ML using our Spring Boot Enabler, you need to only annotate your application main class with `@EnableApiDiscovery `

+The Registration process starts immediately after Spring finishes its Context Factory initialization.

+When your application would be stopped, the Spring Enabler will receive event that Spring Context is going to be destroyed and will handle the event by gracefyully unregistering your application from API ML discovery service.

+## Adding documentation

+## Validating your API service discoverability

+<font color = "red"> REVIEW THE FOLLOWING SECTIONS TO DETERMINE RELEVANCE TO THIS ATICLE </font>

 ## Configuring your Spring Boot based service